Tux/Text-CSV_XS/doc/CSV_XS.md

     (1, undef, undef, " ", 2)

-Note that this effects only fields that are  originally  empty,  not fields that are empty after stripping allowed whitespace.
+Note that this affects only fields that are  originally  empty,  not fields that are empty after stripping allowed whitespace.
 YMMV.

 ### allow\_whitespace